 Treating Plantar Fasciitis with the Erchonia FX 635 Low Level Laser

 Now you can relieve the pain and inflammation of the heel associated with plantar fasciitis.
-Our new FDA market cleared laser has been proven in clinical tests to effectively treat this painful condition.
+Erchonia’s new FDA market cleared laser has been proven in clinical tests to effectively treat this painful condition.
 The healing powers of this low level laser technology can reduce inflammation and eliminate pain in the plantar fascia and often return people to an active life style after just a few weeks of treatment.

 The FX 635 is proven to promote cellular function through painless bio-stimulation.
 It provides patients experiencing chronic heel pain with a non-invasive, efficacious solution to quickly improve their walking comfort and quality of life without surgery.